Change the Appearance of the Battery Icon on a Lenovo A7000

 You're watching VisiHow.
 This is a tutorial on how to change the appearance of the battery indicator icon on the Lenovo A7000-series smartphone.
 The battery indicator icon is located in the upper right-hand corner of the screen.
 It is next to the time.
 In this tutorial, the battery icon is solid white.
 As the charge decreases, and the phone loses power, transparency takes over the white color.
 We can change the appearance of the battery icon to show the percentage of battery power that we have remaining.

-- 9Once we've set "Display battery indicator" according to our preferences, we can press the home button one time.The button is at the bottom in the center.Advertisement
+- 9The button is at the bottom in the center.Once we've set "Display battery indicator" according to our preferences, we can press the home button one time.Advertisement

 You've just watched the tutorial on how to change the appearance of the battery indicator icon on the Lenovo A7000-series smartphone.
 Thank you for choosing VisiHow!
 If you have any questions, comments, or suggestions, please leave them in the section below.